 We have all the 3 ways to travel to Amritsar, via Flight, Train, and Bus or Car.

-We went from Delhi to Amritsar by sleeper bus.
+We went from Delhi to Amritsar by the sleeper bus.
 It’s just a one night journey for Delhi people to reach Amritsar.
-Friday night we left from Delhi and reached Saturday early morning to Amritsar.
+Friday night we left Delhi and reached Saturday early morning to Amritsar.

 Amritsar has its own Airport which is 12km from Golden Temple.
 We get a taxi, cab, and auto outside the airport to come directly to the Golden temple.

-Almost all the metro cities have connectivity to Amritsar railway station.
+Almost all the metro cities have connectivity to the Amritsar railway station.
 To travel by train to Amritsar is also a good option.
 Its a one night journey from Delhi to Amritsar by train.

 We get share auto outside the railway station to go to the market place to book a hotel.

 The roads are in nice condition for travelling from Delhi to Amritsar.
-I had a good road trip from Delhi to Amritsar via sleeper bus.
+I had a good road trip from Delhi to Amritsar via a sleeper bus.

 Before we move forward to the Itinerary Of Amritsar, let’s check out the tips and tricks for travellers.
 The TO-DO list for BackPackers.

 Itinerary Of Amritsar for 2 Days / 1 Night